+Figure 3.
+Sample Proximity Tool Output of “Sortable %” Tab

 Uncertainty Discussion

 The methodology for the Proximity Tool’s demographic analyses applies demographic data from the Census’ American Community Survey (ACS).
 The Proximity Tool’s analysis of the distribution of population across demographic groups is subject to the uncertainties associated with the ACS.
 The demographic statistics reported by the ACS are not based on a count of all people in a geographic area, as in the case of the decennial Census, but on surveys of a fraction of the people.
 The uncertainty of ACS survey results depends strongly on the number of people in the cohort being analyzed.
 For a typical proximity analysis, the uncertainty associated with the survey results is about ±10%.
 However, if the number of people in the counted group is less than 100, the uncertainty can be ±100% or more.